networkservicemesh/site/content/docs/tasks/minikube-cni.md

 +++
-title = "Using CNI Plugins With Minikube" type = "tasks" summary = "Picking your CNI plugin with Minikube"
+title = "Using CNI Plugins With Minikube" type = "tasks" summary = "Minikube can be a phenominal tool for testing, but there are some tricky curves on the way to getting it to run the CNI of your choice." image = "/img/tasks/cni_minikube.png"
 +++

 Using CNI Plugins With Minikube